Conservation in the United States: Philosophy of early American conservation movement

 A basis for the philosophy curated by the prominent sportsmen, writers, anthropologists, and politicians came from observing Native Americans and how they interacted with the resources available to them.
 For example, George Bird Grinnell was an anthropologist who joined an expedition in 1870 which encountered different tribes such as the Pawnee for large, extended periods of time.
 He noted their use of every single part of an animal following a hunt and that they ceremoniously prepared for utilizing and taking any resource the land was able to provide them.
 These observations, fraught with condemning language toward the way European hunters and sportsmen treated wildlife and resources such as timber, were published in widely circulated journals and magazines at the time.

-The early conservation movement in the United States was also successful due to the hard work of John Muir.
-Muir, who is often cited as one of the first American environmentalists, has earned multiple American honors for environmental work.
-His family home in Martinez, California, is honored as a National Historic Site and so is his childhood home in Portage, Wisconsin, Fountain Lake Farm which is a National Historic Landmark.
-He was a former carriage worker who was nearly blinded by an accident at work.
-After almost losing his sight, Muir decided to see "America's natural wonders".
-Based upon his travels throughout Yosemite and the Sierra Nevada Mountains, Muir wrote a collection of articles for Century magazine, entitled "Studies in the Sierra".
-In 1892, John Muir joined forces with the editor of "Century" Magazine, Robert Underwood Johnson, to establish the Sierra Club, an organization designed to protect America's natural resources and public parks.

-Early Americans recognized the importance of natural resources and the necessity of wilderness preservation for sustained yield harvesting of natural resources.
-In essence, the preservation of wilderness and landscapes were recognized as critical for future generations and their continued subsistence in a healthy environment.
-The foundation of the conservation movement is grounded during this period between 1850 and 1920.
-Ultimately, historical trends and cultural mind-sets were united, which influenced ideas and policy towards the early history of the conservation movement in the United States.